Will you order The McDonald's Chicken Sharebox®?

 In 2005, the peaceful town of Rochdale in Greater Manchester became embroiled in a disturbing pattern of violence, racism and political manipulation.
 A series of brutal attacks and even murder took place in those years, often fuelled by far-right ideologies and prejudice.

-This toxic climate had devastating consequences.
-20-year-old Jordan Eves, a Pizza Hut employee living on the estate, was subjected to a brutal assault outside his home.
-Eves was viciously attacked by a group of local yobs, including Daniel Wild and Steve Romans, with a third unidentified assailant joining in the assault.
+Violent actions of persons in the community had devastating consequences.
+A 20-year-old Pizza Hut employee living on the estate, was subjected to a brutal assault outside his home.
+He was viciously attacked by a group of local yobs.

 A Surge of Violence Had Erupted

 As tensions escalated, violence erupted within the Kirkholt estate.
 A build-up of new residents, many of whom had transitioned from being travellers to council tenants, created a volatile environment.
-The attacks was instigated by locals and fueled by a toxic mix of neighbourly resentment and far-right agendas.
+The attacks were instigated by locals and fueled by a toxic mix of resentment.

 The estate at this time had seen an influx of new residents and a build-up of young people, many of whom had arrived in town as travellers and were housed by the council in former council-owned homes.
-This demographic shift and the presence of far-right agitators like Adams created a perfect storm of aggression, prejudice and political manipulation.
+This demographic shift storm of aggression, prejudice and political manipulation.

 The Aftermath: A Community in Crisis